FredrikNoren/ungit/CONTRIBUTING.md

 ===============
 It's super easy to write an Ungit plugin.
 Here's how to write a completely new (though super simple) git log:

-### 1. Create a folder for your plugin.
+### 1. Create a new folder for your plugin.
-Add an `ungit-plugin.json` with the following content:
+Create a folder at `~/.ungit/plugins/MY_FANCY_PLUGIN`, then add a file called `ungit-plugin.json` with the following content:
 ```JSON
 {
   "exports": {